MyNamesLex/Small-Unity-Tech-Demos/PC/Player Controller Tech Demo/README.md

 3 - Equip Knife

+## Footnote
-Footnote: Art and Level Design is just for testing purposes, my aim with this was to make a Player Controller, not an actual game
+Art and Level Design is just for testing purposes, my aim with this was to make a Player Controller, not an actual game